JGIBristol/digital-chemistry-checklist/CONTRIBUTING.md

 Before you start you'll need to set up a free [GitHub][link_github] account and sign in.
 Here are some [instructions][link_signupinstructions].

+If you need help with anything on this page, we're happy to help you, just [ping Natalie an email](mailto:NatalieThurlby@bristol.ac.uk?subject=[GitHub]%20Chemspeed%20Helper%20Help).

 ## Joining the conversation

-Most of our discussions about the documentation will take place on open [issues][issues_link], and we'd like to welcome you to join the discussions there.
+Most of our discussions about the documentation will take place on open [issues][issues_link], and we'd like to welcome you to join the discussions there, which will help inform the core team about the work we plan on doing.

 ## Contributing through GitHub

+As well as contributing through conversations in issues, you can directly offer changes to the documentation, by contributing through GitHub.

 [git][link_git] is a really useful tool for version control.
 [GitHub][link_github] sits on top of git and supports collaborative and distributed working.